 Validation method.
 To evaluate the accuracy of the classifiers, we performed a 10-fold, stratified cross-validation method [47] using the RF learning algorithm.
 First, we randomly partitioned the dataset into 10 equally-sized sets, with each set having the same percentage of victims as the complete dataset.
 We next trained an RF classifier using 9 sets and tested it using the remaining set.
-We repeated this procedure 10 times (i.e., folds), with each of the sets being used once for testing.
+We repeated this procedure 10 times (i.e., folds), with each of the sets used exactly once for testing.
 Finally, we combined the results of the folds by computing the mean of their true-positive rate (TPR) and false-positive rate (FPR).

 Performance metrics.
 The output of the classifier depends on its operating threshold, which is a cutoff value in the prediction probability after which the classifier identifies a given user as a victim.
-In order to capture the trade-off between TPR and FPR in single curve, we repeated the cross-validation method under different threshold values using a procedure known as receiver
+In order to capture the trade-off between TPR and FPR in single curve, we repeated the cross-validation method under different threshold values using a procedure known as receiver operating characteristics (ROC) analysis.
+In ROC analysis, the closer the curve is to the top-left corner at point (0, 1) the better the classification performance is.
+The quality of the classifier can be quantified with a single value by calculating the area under its ROC curve (AUC) [47].